 While we would, if possible, like to receive applicants' scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I, December SAT and ACT scores for Early Decision II, and January SAT and February ACT scores for Regular Decision.

 Secondary school counselors should complete the Secondary School Report and submit it along with an official transcript.
 We also require two recommendations from teachers who have taught the applicant in an academic subject.

-All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Universal Application or Common Application.
-Teachers and counselors may print out and submit these forms on paper even if you submit your application online.
+All high school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application or Common Application.
+Teachers and counselors may print out and submit these forms on paper even if students submit their applications online.

-Counselors should also submit a midyear report with grades or transcript for a student’s first semester or first trimester by February 1, 2012, or as soon as possible thereafter.
-The Universal and Common Applications provides a Midyear Grade Report form, or you may use your own school’s midyear report.
+Counselors should also submit a midyear report with grades or transcript for a student’s first semester or first trimester by February 1 or as soon as possible thereafter.
+The Coalition and Common Application provide a Midyear Grade Report form, or you may use your own school’s midyear report.
 Students are also welcome to make updates to their application by logging into their UChicago Account and clicking “Update Your Application.”

-To be considered part of our waitlist, a student simply needs to accept a place on the waitlist through their UChicago Account.
+To be considered for admission, a student who has been offered a place on the waitlist needs to accept that place through their UChicago Account.
 Our waitlist is not ranked, meaning that students have a place in a pool of students who have been waitlisted rather than a ranked position in a line.

 At the point of decision release, we do not yet know if or when we will be able to extend offers of admission to students off the waitlist.
 Therefore, it is imperative that waitlisted students accept and secure a place at a school to which they have been accepted by May 1.